 Great Sports Legends Dinner

-This year’s event will also serve as a launch for the publication of Undefeated: From Tragedy to Triumph (Post Hill Press, Sept.
-2017), a candid, compelling and inspiring memoir by Marc Buoniconti recounting his days as an admittedly reckless youth and teen to the day his world changed after a paralyzing football injury while in college and how he has dedicated his life since to helping others, and to finding a cure for paralysis.
+The event also served as a launch for the publication of Undefeated: From Tragedy to Triumph (Post Hill Press, Sept.
+2017), a candid, compelling and inspiring memoir by Marc Buoniconti recounting his days as an admittedly reckless youth and teen to the day his world changed after his paralyzing football injury and how he has dedicated his life since to helping others, and to finding a cure for paralysis.
 The Fund has raised some $350 million towards finding a cure for paralysis, and The Miami Project is the world leader in spinal cord injury research, treatment and programs.
 Located in the Lois Pope LIFE Center at the University of Miami Miller School of Medicine, The Miami Project is the only research center in the world conducting FDA clinical trials in spinal cord injury using the combination of Schwann cells and rehabilitation to attempt to re-stimulate damaged nerves.

-“For over 31 years the Great Sports Legend Dinner has supported a singular essential mission, finding a cure for paralysis,” said Buoniconti Fund Founder Nick Buoniconti.
-“This event has raised funds and awareness for ground-breaking, much-needed spinal cord injury research, as well as cutting-edge treatment programs.
+“For 32 years the Great Sports Legend Dinner has supported a singular essential mission, finding a cure for paralysis,” said Marc Buoniconti.
+“The event has raised funds and awareness for ground-breaking, much-needed spinal cord injury research, as well as cutting-edge treatment and service programs.
 We’re honored to have the generosity and participation of so many iconic athletes and heroes who join us in providing hope for those living with paralysis, so together we can stand as one.”

-For more information about The Buoniconti Fund, please visit: www.thebuonicontifund.com.
-To take part in the conversation on social media follow us at facebook.com/cureparalysis, or twitter.com/BuonicontiFund, using the hashtags #SportsLegendsDinner and #BuonicontiFund.
+To take part in the conversation on social media, follow us at facebook.com/cureparalysis, or on twitter and Instagram @BuonicontiFund and using the hashtags #BuonicontiFund and #SportsLegendsDinner.